 Nighttime photography takes a little more planning and, depending on the weather, a warm coat.
 But, if done right, there is ample opportunity for creativity and fewer people to accidentally step in the front of the camera.
 When using film, the light range that the film picks up varies over time so that, when taking a scene, the reds will come across brighter or more intense than the blues.

 Another creative and fun thing for nighttime photographic work is High Dynamic Range (HDR) Photography.
 HDR photography involves taking multiple pictures of a scene at different settings and merging them on a computer later.

-There are certain pieces of equipment that a photographer will need in order to take nighttime photographs.
-Since the camera is picking up less light and will need a longer shutter time, it won’t be possible to hold the camera in hand.
+There are specific pieces of equipment that a photographer will need in order to take nighttime photographs.
+Since the camera is picking up less light and will require a longer shutter time, it won’t be possible to hold the camera in hand.
 A tripod and a cable or remote release for the camera are probably the two most important items.

 When to take Nighttime Photographs

-It doesn’t need to b e pitch black outside to start taking night photographs.
-Just after the sun has set while the sky is a little blue, is a good time to take some photographs.
+It doesn’t need to be pitch black outside to start taking night photographs.
+Just after the sun has set while the sky is a little blue, is an excellent time to take some photographs.
 Urban areas and houses can have a surreal effect just after sunset.
 When taking pictures of people just after sunset, it is possible to still get some of the background in the picture and use a subtle amount of flash to light the subject.